 Make sure that everyone gets a good night's sleep!

 During the shoot, show lots and lots of affection to each other.

 Remove any temporary tattoos, felt marker and stamps from children.

 Ensure that everyone's shoes look clean, including the bottom.

-Make sure your mask and phone don't show in your pocket during the shoot.
+Make sure your mask, wallet and phone don't show in any pocket during the shoot.

 Moisturize hands and apply lip balm in the days leading up to the session.
 Dry skin is no joke in the desert(!), so this will help with photos.
 I recommend Vaseline Intensive Care Advanced Repair Lotion.

-Iron out wrinkles in your outfits, as needed, and remove any loose strings.
+Iron out wrinkles in your outfits, as needed, and remove any loose strings and pet hair.